113ll3/Ibmclouddocscli/idt/troubleshooting_idt.md

 ### Failure to deploy to Kubernetes on {{site.data.keyword.Bluemix_notm}}

-You may see this failure after the prompt for the deploy image target:
+You might see this failure after the prompt for the deploy image target:

 ```
 FAILED